Turbulent regimes in collisions of 3D Alfv\'en-wave packets: Introduction

 Another fundamental aspect of plasma turbulence is the formation of current sheets (CSs), either as a result of large-scale, broad-band injection~\citep[e.g.,][]{PolitanoPOP1995,BiskampMuellerPOP2000,ZhdankinAPJ2013,SistiAA2021} or of direct AW-packet interactions~\citep[e.g.,][]{PezziJPP2017,VernieroJPP2018a,RipperdaJPP2021}.
 If sufficiently thin and long lived, these CSs can be disrupted by tearing and/or magnetic reconnection~\citep[e.g.,][]{CarbonePOF1990,ServidioNPG2011,ZhdankinAPJ2015,AgudeloRuedaJPP2021,RipperdaJPP2021}, processes that have been suggested to mediate the non-linear energy transfer at both MHD~\citep[e.g.,][]{CarbonePOF1990,BoldyrevLoureiroAPJ2017, MalletMNRAS2017,ComissoAPJ2018,DongPRL2018,TeneraniVelli2020} and kinetic~\citep[e.g.,][]{CerriCalifanoNJP2017,FranciAPJL2017,LoureiroBoldyrevAPJ2017,MalletJPP2017} scales.
 When this disruption occurs, we refer to the resulting turbulence as a ``tearing-mediated'' cascade, whose range at resistive-MHD scales is characterized by a steep $k_\perp^{-11/5}$ spectrum.
 The conditions under which a critically balanced, dynamically aligned cascade can mutate into a tearing-mediated cascade at a transition scale $\lambda_*\sim (k_\perp^*)^{-1}$ rely on two criteria: (i) that turbulent eddies are sheared in the field-perpendicular direction to set up a tearing-unstable configuration, and (ii) that these eddies live long enough to allow the tearing instability to grow and disrupt them.
 While the latter condition depends upon the material properties of the plasma (e.g., the resistivity $\eta$), the former is a consequence of the dynamic alignment of turbulent fluctuations that produces eddy anisotropy in the field-perpendicular plane.
+In this context, regardless of whether dynamic alignment would have proceeded indefinitely until dissipation scales~\citep{PerezPRX2012} or would have been only a limited-range effect tied to the dynamics occurring at the outer scale~\citep{BeresnyakMNRAS2012}, what matters is that alignment occurs on enough scales to meet the condition for tearing instability to grow sufficiently fast (after which alignment will anyway be -- partially or completely -- disrupted by reconnection events; see \S\ref{subsubsec:alignment_sim}).

 In the fluid regime, the coexistence of a turbulent MHD inertial range with a steeper tearing-mediated regime at smaller (but still, fluid) scales has been evidenced within two-dimensional (2D) simulations~\citep{DongPRL2018}.
 In 3D, MHD simulations of the plasmoid instability in an inhomogeneous reconnection layer, leading to a self-sustained turbulent state, have however only reproduced the ``small-scale regime''~\citep{Huang2016}.
 A still-debated point concerns the existence of a tearing-mediated regime in 3D, where there are steep resolution requirements to separate clearly a so-called ``disruption scale'' (at which a tearing-mediated cascade would begin) from the actual dissipation scale when broad-band fluctuations are injected in the system.
 Here, we approach this problem by investigating interactions between counter-propagating AW packets.
 In this context, reduced models such as the two-field gyro-fluid (2fGF) model~\citep{PassotPOP2018,PassotSulemJPP2019,MiloshevichJPP2021,PSL_arxiv2022} can be extremely useful for isolating and modelling purely Alfv\'enic turbulence, without being affected by other modes and/or a plethora of kinetic effects~\citep[e.g.,][]{HowesPRL2011,ToldPRL2015,MatthaeusAPJL2016,CerriAPJL2017,CerriAPJL2018,CerriAPJ2021,GroseljAPJ2017,PerronePOP2018,ArzamasskiyAPJ2019,GonzalezPOP2019,SquireNatAs2022}.